fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 | <code>/warehouse</code>     | /                              					           | get current state of the warehouse (array of packages in all docks) | warehouse object in JSON string format |
 | <code>/dispatch</code>      | {"packageId": id, "offerId": id, "mode": load} | called by a controll app to request a dispatch (load/unload)        | {status: accept/reject} 				           |

-### State of the application after 2022 Summer School on IIoT and blockchain
+### State of the application before 2023 Summer School on IIoT and blockchain
 * the application is currently operational with the following characteristics:
 	* The terms "receiveDock" and "dispatchDocks" refer to the same entity -- the dock on the robot car.
 Both of these have been configured with a size of 1.
-	* The sizes of receiveBuffer, dispatchBuffer, and storage docks are currently set to 2.
+	* The sizes of receiveBuffer and dispatchBuffer are currently set to 2.
 However, the dispatchBuffer is not being utilized in the application at this time.
 	* The receiveBuffer begins relocating packages when its occupation limit of 2 is reached.
 Relocations from the receiveBuffer or any of the storage docks are directed towards the least occupied location.
 	* Unloading tasks are performed directly to the dispatch dock (robot car), bypassing the dispatch buffer entirely.
 	* Move speeds for the /move command are set in the configuration, while move durations for the /moveTo command are calculated adaptively, based on the starting and finishing locations.
 	* To avoid overly rapid or slow movements, the setTimeout durations for the robotic arm commands are determined by the starting and finishing locations.
-	* At this time, the robotic arm does not employ camera recognition to identify packages using AprilTags and accurately position above the center of the package.
-This feature is planned for future implementation in a separate project, found at: https://github.com/fsprojekti/shr-mfg-robotic-arm-visual-detection
+	* Robotic arm employs camera recognition to identify packages using AprilTags and accurately position above the center of the package.
+This feature is used for loading the packages from the robot car and unloading to the car.
 	* Most of the application parameters are derived from the config.json file.

-### TODO list for the robotic arms for 2023 Summer School on IIoT and blockchain
-* implement visual detection and correction of the packages using AprilTags: integrate solution from Wei Wang: https://github.com/fsprojekti/shr-mfg-robotic-arm-visual
-* reconfigure internal package movements/relocations:
-	* use dispatchBuffer?
-	* how big should the receiveBuffer and dispatchBuffer be?
-	* where to put the the package: to the least occupied dock or should a more advanced logic be used?
-	* how to relocate packages that are above the currently processed package? what kind of logic should be used?

-### State of the robotic arms after 2022 Summer School on IIoT and blockchain
+### State of the robotic arms before 2023 Summer School on IIoT and blockchain
 * operating system is burned to an SD card
 * only use OS image received by the robotic arm manufacturer which is adapted to the specific version of the robotic arm
 * by default, after the OS boots the HiWonder toolbox process sets up a WiFi hotspot to enable connections from other computers
-	* to connect the robotic arm to other WiFi networks, change the following file:
+	* to connect the robotic arm to other WiFi networks, edit the following file:
 		* filename: /home/hiwonder/hiwonder_wifi_conf.py
 		* uncomment the line: **HW_WIFI_MODE** and set it to **2**
 		* uncomment the lines **HW_WIFI_STA_SSID** and **HW_WIFI_STA_PASWWORD** and set the WiFi network SSID and password
-* all robotic arms' servos have been checked and replaced if malfunctioning
+* robotic arms' servos have been checked and replaced if malfunctioning
-* tested and working robotic arms: 13001, 13002, 13003 **CHECK**
-* robotic arms currenlty not working: 13004, 13005 --> check WiFi connectivity and/or OS installation
+* some of the robotic arms are not working properly, either the OS, wifi or something else **CHECK**